Timetable for Pre-Medical Students

 - Read magazines, newspapers, essays, novels, etc., to enhance your reading and verbal skills.

 - Get to know your professors.
 Remember some of them will be writing reference letters for you.

-- Get off on the right foot in classes; form study groups or ask your professor or TA for help if necessary.
+- Get off on the right foot in classes; form study groups; ask your professor or TA for help if necessary; attend FREE Tutoring

-- Find out about research opportunities and summer internships; check with the pre-medical advisor.
+- Find out about research opportunities and summer internships; check with the pre-health professions advisor.